tobiasbriones/ep-file-system/docs/development.md

 you have 5 days to finish it", but in reality software engineering is about being a *domain expert* to understand the domain problem and then being a *developer* to build the domain solution.

+### My Domain

+Just check how I perfectly applied this expertise on me: I'm a software engineer with domain on math, so that is, a math software engineer.
+That means I can also be a "mediator" (like OOP programmers would say) between mathematicians and software engineers to build mathematical software or any other related project.

+Computer scientists are bad at engineering and engineers are terrible at math or anything where you need intellectual conscious skills.
+If I wouldn't exist then mathematicians would be doomed to write boring proofs in PDF files (no indexable, useless nowadays), using proprietary crap software from the 90s, and nonsense horrible "Alexandria math library" (they even explicitly say their " math lib" is the hugest monolith and feel proud about it, they don't know what they do because they're building tools but are not engineers) while engineers are doomed to write toy scientific software with wrong tools like Python or Microsoft Excel.

+Once again I prove we don't need managers and buzzwords but autonomous engineers instead.